sridad9-ops/Syllabus-Sync/README.md

 There's also a single-file HTML demo (`syllabus-sync-demo.html`, shared separately, not included in this zip) that replicates the same upload → review → export flow entirely client-side, using pdf.js/mammoth.js for extraction and a direct Claude API call instead of the FastAPI backend.
-It shares this app's visual theme and table/export logic, but it's a standalone sandbox artifact for quick testing — the app in this zip (with the real FastAPI backend, OpenAI structured outputs, and Google Calendar OAuth) is the one meant to actually be run and used day to day.
+It shares this app's visual theme and table/export logic, but you have to make a whole Google Cloud OAuth Account and set up Client ID and all that, be aware.

 ## Notes / things to harden before production